How many of us have heard career experts telling us to “go out there and network”?

 But I wasn’t sure people would actually care.
 See, people “claim” they want to find a mentor — and I actually thought about developing a course on how to find amazing mentors — but nobody wants to pay for something like that.
 They “claim” they want to lose weight…but adherence rates to lifestyle changes are incredibly difficult.
 It turns out that changing our behavior is really hard — even when we genuinely want something.

 But I don’t give a damn.
-I decided to put together this 3-week Dream Job Boot Camp because I knew some people would find massive value in it.
+I knew some people would find massive value in it.
 The rest would skim along, nodding and saying, “Yeah, I should really do that…” while others would be soaring ahead.
 And that’s fine — I’d rather work with the small group of people who take action than a massive group of unwashed masses who want tactic after tactic.

 So let me show you the ins and outs of networking.
 This is material you’ve never seen anywhere else before.